vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > Let us therefore fear, lest, *a promise being left us of entering into his rest*, any of you should seem to come short of it. … *There remaineth therefore a rest to the people of God*.
 For he that is entered into his rest, he also hath ceased from his own works, as God did from his.
 {% ct 'Hebrews 4:1, 9-10' %}

 In {% rf 'Hebrews 4:9' false %}, the Greek word for *rest* is *sabbatismos*, a derivative of *sabbaton*, the word for Sabbath.
-This promised Sabbath rest will be fully realized in God's heavenly kingdom, where His people will have complete rest from sin and all of its consequences {% rf 'Revelation 21:4; Isaiah 32:17-18' %}.
-The fulfillment of this promise is the purpose of the gospel as it seeks to restore the rest that Lucifer's war in heaven originally disrupted.[^1]
+God's promised rest, therefore, is like a perpetual Sabbath, which we can experience on a weekly basis now, but will experience more fully and on a permanent basis in His heavenly kingdom, where His people will be forever free from the unrest introduced by sin {% rf 'Revelation 21:4; Isaiah 32:17-18' %}.
+The fulfillment of this promise is the purpose of the gospel as it seeks to restore the *sabbatismos* that Lucifer first disrupted in heaven.

+## Why was Lucifer cast out of heaven?

+When God freed the Israelites out of Egypt, the land of their bondage, He led them into Canaan, the land of rest.

+> For ye are not as yet come *to the rest and to the inheritance*, which the LORD your God giveth you.
+But when ye go over Jordan, and dwell in the land which the LORD your God giveth you to inherit, and when he giveth you *rest from all your enemies round about*, so that ye dwell in safety ...
+{% ct 'Deuteronomy 12:9-10' %}

+But they could remain in that land of rest on one condition:

+> And *if ye will not yet for all this hearken unto me* ...
+And if ye will not be reformed by me by these things, *but will walk contrary unto me* ...
+And *I will scatter you among the heathen*, and will draw out a sword after you: and your land shall be desolate, and your cities waste. *Then shall the land enjoy her sabbaths*, as long as it lieth desolate, and ye be in your enemies' land; *even then shall the land rest, and enjoy her sabbaths*.
+As long as it lieth desolate it shall rest; *because it did not rest in your sabbaths, when ye dwelt upon it*.
+{% ct 'Leviticus 26:18, 23, 33-35' %}